 “However, we can't apply to the National Lottery due to the lease only being 12 months at the moment.”

-“We will have a range of opportunities for people to offer support from initial clean up and decorating to support with regular volunteering opportunities.
+“We do though have a range of opportunities for people to offer support from initial clean up and decorating to support with regular volunteering opportunities.
 Not to mention a list of items we need to purchase and work we need to complete.
-Please come along if you are able and have a chat with us.”
+Please get in touch if you are able to help and have a chat with us.”